hezion15272/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 9 sets the mode of the file hello to "-rwxr-x-wx"

 file 10 sets the mode of the hello to reference the mode of the file olleh

+file 11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users